menpo/menpo.github.io/GLOSSARY.md

 # Ensemble of Regression Trees
 A form of deformable model.

-# Lucas-Kanade Image Alignment
+# Lucas-Kanade
 A form of deformable model.

-# Supervised Decent Method
+# Supervised Descent Method
 Another form of deformable model.